 The next morning I cried.
-I felt bad, he was ripped away from everything he had known and was so scared.
+I felt so bad, he was ripped away from everything he had known and was so scared.
 He wouldn’t come near us and I didn’t know how to help.

 I continued to read and it turned out this was normal.
 Paxton was cautious for about a week with me, but eventually, if I sat on the floor, he would crawl in my lap and I’d rub him to sleep.
 This slowly turned into him joining me on the couch every night.
-It took him a little longer to adjust to Mike — he’s a 6-foot 4-inch guy with a very deep voice— Paxton still hated being picked up (also normal) so I gave up trying.
+It took him a little longer to adjust to Mike — he’s a 6-foot-4-inch guy with a very deep voice— Paxton still hated being picked up (also normal) so I gave up trying.

 He was quick to learn to spin, and after several tries, finally learned to sit.
 He developed a personality both sweet and very sassy.
-He liked to wander out of our yard (until we FINALLY got a fence).
+He liked to wonder out of our yard (until we FINALLY got a fence).
 This is very much his personality, he loves to explore.
 He will listen to me until I annoy him so much he tunes my voice out.
 Like any typical man I guess, sigh.

 Paxton also dragged a lot of dirt in the house which was very frustrating for Mike.